Skip to main content

 APTA does not rank PTA education programs.
 Programs are accredited by CAPTE, which assures quality in physical therapist assistant education.
 Among the factors you should keep in mind when choosing your program:

 • Demographics and setting.
-You will be investing a lot into PTA education.
+Pursing PTA education will be an investment of your time and resources.
 Make sure that you select a program where you feel at home.

 You may wish to contact current students and recent graduates of the program or interview employers who hire graduates to ask about program strengths and weaknesses.